microsoft/aad-app-credential-tools/azure-migrate/azure-migrate-credential-rotation-guide.md

 ## Mitigation script

 After assessing the impacted Azure AD applications, you need to **execute the mitigation script on each Azure Migrate appliance in your organization's environment**.
-You can check if you have Azure Migrate appliances in your environment from [here](/azure/migrate/common-questions-appliance#how-do-i-find-the-azure-migrate-appliances-registered-to-the-project).
+You can check if you have Azure Migrate appliances in your environment from [here](https://docs.microsoft.com/azure/migrate/common-questions-appliance#how-do-i-find-the-azure-migrate-appliances-registered-to-the-project).
 Before executing the script, ensure you have met the following prerequisites:

-### Prerequisites
+### Mitigation script prerequisites

 1. Windows PowerShell version 5.1 or later installed
 1. Windows PowerShell running 64-bit version
 1. .NET framework 4.7.2 or later installed.
-1. The following URLs accessible from the server (In addition to the other [URLs](/azure/migrate/migrate-appliance#public-cloud-urls) you have already whitelisted for the appliance registration):
+1. The following URLs accessible from the server (In addition to the other [URLs](https://docs.microsoft.com/azure/migrate/migrate-appliance#public-cloud-urls) you have already whitelisted for the appliance registration):
    **Azure public cloud URLs
    -  *.powershellgallery.com
    -  *.azureedge.net